How to Buy a House home

 Which is better, renting or buying?

-Click any label for an explanation.
+Simple Deluxe Click any field's name for an explanation.

 Buying assumptions